 - Use keywords/similar language from the job description

 Did you know that creating your resume is actually step in the job-hunting and internship application process?
-Download the productive job-hunting cheat sheet here to learn more about the first three steps.
+Download the Productive Job-Hunting Game Plan here to learn more about the first three steps.

 4. Make sure the experience on your resume correlates to the job you are applying for

 The easiest way to do this is to make sure you are using keywords from the job description.
 For example, if you are applying for a social media internship and under tasks and responsibilities it says, “manage social media calendar” and you have experience doing that, use that exact phrase.
 Don’t try to reinvent the wheel.

 - You may see a correlation between the tasks you did and what is in the job description.
 But you can’t assume the recruiter will be able to connect the dots the same way (or that they have the time to dive deep into your resume).
 Spell it out for them

 - Using keywords will help you just in case they have a bot that sorts applications (ATS)